 Any penalties issued as a result of a breach to that data are proportionate to the size of the controller’s (your) business.
 Whilst fines can now be levied against data processors (your service provider), they can ultimately be recovered from the data controller (you) where the Processor is unable to pay them.

 In addition, where a company is part of a group of companies penalties can be recovered from anywhere within the group.
-This includes from other facilities in the EU, enforced with help from Supervisory Authorities in those countries.

 7. Data Protection Officer

 Your organisation should designate someone to take overall responsibility for data protection compliance within the business.
-In some instances you may need to allocate a Data Protection Officer (DPO).
-Article 37 states that:
+In some instances, you may need to allocate a Data Protection Officer (DPO).
+Article 37 states that;

 The controller and the processor shall designate a data protection officer in any case where: